Multi-graded nilpotent tuples: Tri-graded nilpotent tuples

 \end{enumerate} Otherwise, $\A(\lambda,\mu)$ is of wild representation type.

-\end{lemma} \begin{proof} To begin with, we mention that for each integer $x$, the algebra $\A(2,\underline{2},1^x)$ is of finite representation type; the Auslander-Reiten quiver of the case $\A(2,\underline{2},1^4)$ is depicted in \ref{app:arq_221111} and its generalization is easily seen.
+\end{lemma} The cases are illustrated in Appendix \ref{app:case_study}; for the tame concealed cases, the numbering of the BHV-list is added there, as well. \begin{proof} To begin with, we mention that for each integer $x$, the algebra $\A(2,\underline{2},1^x)$ is of finite representation type; the Auslander-Reiten quiver of the case $\A(2,\underline{2},1^4)$ can be obtained by knitting techniques and is depicted in \ref{app:arq_221111} and its generalization is easily seen.

 We structure the classification by the ground length of $\A(\lambda,\mu)$.